Italy’s most popular card games

 Briscola

-Briscola is also a trick-taking card game and is played by two to six players or as two or three teams of two players.
+Briscola is another trick-taking card game and is played by two to six players or as two or three teams of two players.
 The objective of Briscola is to emerge victorious in the most rounds or reach a stipulated total of points.
 Each player receives three cards and the high suit or Briscola is determined by revealing the top card of the remaining deck.
 If a player places a Briscola card, only a higher value of this suit can win.
 The player collects the cards from the winning hand to add to their final points total.
 Briscola is popular in Southern Italy such as the region of Calabria, with more information about the popular tourist destination available at italia.it, so you can be prepared for a game when you visit the region.

 Scopa